ahmedazhar10/comp533-A1/main/task3/README.md

 To any object constructor or method you would like to log

 ### Locate
-1. Open the terminal and navigate to the project folder.
+1. Open the terminal and navigate to the task folder.

 ### Config
 2. Make sure that ajc is on your path by typing: export PATH=$HOME/aspectj1.9/bin/:$PATH